Donnellyd/EasyUARVisa/replit.md

 The project maintains a clear separation of concerns with HTML, CSS, and JavaScript files organized into distinct modules.
 Asset management utilizes CDNs for external fonts (Google Fonts) and icons (Font Awesome).

 ## Backend Integration
 The application integrates with the **dubai-visa-ai** backend at `https://dubai-visa-ai-duane16.replit.app` for application submission, status tracking, and document uploads via the Dubai Visa Portal SDK.
 It features a fallback system that uses localStorage when the backend is unavailable, ensuring continuous functionality.
-A separate Node.js backend (port 3000) handles payment gateway integrations independently.
+Payment gateway integrations are handled directly within the Flask application.

 ## Payment Integration
 Payment processing is a core feature supporting **multiple payment gateways** for South African visa applicants.
 The system auto-redirects users to a payment page after application submission, pre-filling applicant details.
 A payment fallback system ensures that payment intents are saved locally if the payment gateway is unavailable, allowing users to complete payment later.